armory/demo-pipelines/README.md

 ## V2 Provider - Github Artifacts
 This pipeline demonstrates how to deploy Kubernetes manifests that are stored in an external system like Github.

+## V2 Provider - Helm Bake & Deploy
+This pipeline demonstrates how to Bake and Deploy Helm Charts as Kubernetes manifests.